-The freshly opened transparent low fire glaze on the left has a specific gravity of only 1.34 (that is a high water content).
-Yet it is viscous because they add alot of gum.
+The freshly opened transparent low-fire glaze on the left has a specific gravity of only 1.34 (thus has a high water content).
+Yet it is viscous and holds in place because they add a lot of gum.
 It needs three coats to go on thick enough and takes quite a bit of time to dry each one.
-When dipping, a very thick layer dries very slow and thin.
-That being said, transparent glazes do need to be applied thinner, AMACO is likely trying to assure that by producing at this low specific gravity.
-The center Potter's Choice glaze, made by the same company, is 1.52 (that is a much better deal).
-And it goes on nice and thick.
-The Celadon glaze on the right is lower, 1.46.
-Glaze manufacturers can produce at a broad range of specific gravities, they just adapt the percentage of gum to impart the viscosity they want.
-While it is sensible to use commercial special-effect paint-on glazes, clear cover glazes are best mixed yourself and applied by dipping or pouring.
+Highly fritted transparent glazes need to be applied thin enough to be clear, thick enough to be glassy smooth but not too thick (to avoid clouding).
+Amaco likely targets the low specific gravity to enable good control of thickness.
+The center Potter's Choice glaze, is 1.52.
+And thus goes on nice and thick with each coat.
+That glaze likely contains lots of clay so little or no gelling agent (e.g. Veegum) is needed.
+The Celadon glaze on the right is in between, 1.46.
+Glaze manufacturers can produce at a broad range of specific gravities, they adapt the percentage of gum (e.g. Veegum and CMC gum) to impart the needed rheology and brushing characteristics.

 Amaco V-303 Terra Cotta underglaze was applied in one coat, at leather hard stage (on these Plainsman Snow mugs).
 It appeared to be thick enough on application and after bisque (left) but the clear overglaze on the right has difused into it to melt it enough to lose the opacity.
 A higher specific gravity (lower water content) would make it possible to apply it thickly enough in one coat, this is especially important because each layer rewets the piece and adds a lengthy drying period.
 An appropriate specific gravity is thus the difference beween practical and impractical.

 These are an incredible benefit to pottery beginners and pure hobbyists.
 But they can also be an obstacle to progress and affordability as your skills improve.